AmpersandTarski/RAP/README.md

 9. Step 9 should work without problems.
    Since phpmyadmin is a stateless service, stopping or killing the phpmyadmin-service has the same effect: it disables database access by users.
 If, after some time, you need to enter the database (e.g. for checking things) you can start phpmyadmin again.

+   Note: To gain access to phpmyadmin there are 2 user accounts: root and ampersand.
+Passwords for these accounts can be found in the .env file (see step 4).